Welding rod selection

 The first step in choosing an electrode is to determine your base metal composition.
 Your goal is to match (or closely match) the electrode composition to the base metal type, which will help ensure a strong weld.
 If you’re in doubt about the composition of your base metal, ask yourself these questions:

+- What does the metal look like?
 If you’re working with a broken part or component, check for a coarse and grainy internal surface, which usually means the base material is a cast metal.

+- Is the metal magnetic?
 If the base metal is magnetic, chances are good that the base metal is carbon steel or alloy steel.
 If the base metal is not magnetic, the material could be manganese steel, 300 series austenitic stainless steel or a non-ferrous alloy such as aluminum, brass, copper or titanium.

+- What kind of sparks does the metal give off when touched by a grinder?
 As a rule of thumb, more flare in the sparks indicates a higher carbon content such as in A-36 grade steel.

+- Does a chisel “bite” into the base metal or bounce off?
 A chisel will bite into a softer metal, such as mild steel or aluminum, and bounce off of harder metals, such as high carbon steel, chrome-moly or cast iron.

 To prevent cracking or other weld discontinuities, match the minimum tensile strength of the electrode to the tensile strength of the base metal.
 You can identify a stick electrode’s tensile strength by referring to the first two digits of the AWS classification printed on the side of the electrode.
 For example, the number “60” on an E6011 electrode indicates that the filler metal produces a weld bead with a minimum tensile strength of 60,000 psi and, as a result, would work well with a steel of similar tensile strength.